lita-xyz/rust-examples/grep/README.md

-# Hello World in Valida
+# Grep in Valida

-This is a simple program that prints "Hello, World!" in Valida.
-You can use this as a template for your projects which create Valida proofs of execution of Rust code.
+This is a simple program which users can enter a query and a string of contents, and the program will return all the words in the contents that contain the query.

 ## System requirements